There has been a large amount of press about a recent study that detected perchlorate in the breastmilk of American women.

 Perchlorate in Breastmilk by Purnendu K Dasgupta, principal author of the Texas Tech Breast Milk Study.
 March 3, 2005.

 Toxins and Infant Feeding by Jack Newman, MD, FRCPC, 2009.

 Contaminants have been found in human milk.
 Should I wean my baby?
 FAQ from LLLI.
 September 25, 2003.

 Breastfeeding Remains Best Choice in a Polluted World, LLLI Media Release.
 August 2003.

-The Question of Perchlorate Exposure and Potential Effects on the Thyroid.
-American Thyroid Association Health Committee Statement.
-Feb 3, 2004
+Update on the Question of Perchlorate Exposure and Potential Effects on the Thyroid.
+American Thyroid Association Public Health Committee Statement.
+April 25, 2005.

 Perchlorate: Questions and Answers from the US Food & Drug Administration

 EPA Sets Reference Dose for Perchlorate.
 US EPA Press Release.
 Feb 18, 2005.